joselusl/aruco_eye/README.md

 This package is running under:

 + Ubuntu: 16.04 and above
-+ ROS: Kinetic and built with Catkin
++ ROS: Kinetic and built with  catkin tools

 This package has been tested under:

 + Ubuntu: 16.04
-+ ROS: Kinetic and built with Catkin tool
++ ROS: Kinetic and built with catkin tools